posva/unplugin-vue-router/docs/rfcs/data-loaders/index.md

 )
 ```

-`new NavigationResult()` accepts as its only argument anything that [can be returned in a navigation guard](https://router.vuejs.org/guide/advanced/navigation-guards.html#global-before-guards).
+`new NavigationResult()` accepts as its only argument anything that [can be returned in a navigation guard](https://router.vuejs.org/guide/advanced/navigation-guards.html#global-before-guards) to alter the navigation. e.g. it doesn't accept `true` or `undefined` as these do not modify the navigation.

 Some alternatives: